-For our second-ever data science report, we examined 1.57 billion push notifications sent to users around the world.
+For our second-ever data science report, we examined 1.57 billion push notifications sent to users around the world to find the need-to-know push messaging statistics.
 Our biggest finding?
 We discovered that brands that personalize their push notifications can increase open rates by up to 800 percent.

 - Mobile platform